Heatblur-Simulations/f-4e-manual/src/systems/defensive_systems/radar_warning_receiver.md

 By default, the ALR-46 is programmed to prioritize and display emitters tied to weapons that can engage and destroy the aircraft.
-However, missions will require monitoring of early warning and search radar systems working with longer pulse-widths for extended range detection and tracking of possible intruders-i.e., the F-4.
+However, missions will require monitoring of early warning and search radar systems working with longer pulse-widths for extended range detection and tracking of possible intruders - i.e., the F-4.
 These emitters can be displayed using the Search mode (<num>2</num>), which presents them on the RWR with the S symbol to signify their function as a long range search radar.
 Entry into Search mode is displayed on the button with an illuminated "S".

-Because of their low threat priority,it is important to note that search radar symbology may often fall off the display due to their reduced importance - especially when the ALR-46 is placed into PRIORITY mode.
+Because of their low threat priority, it is important to note that search radar symbology may often fall off the display due to their reduced importance - especially when the ALR-46 is placed into PRIORITY mode.